 Waterpark Attractions

 One GREAT thing about the Wilderness indoor waterpark is their towel policy.
 Wilderness provides each guest with a “ticket” for a pool towel.
 Give your ticket to any waterpark towel desk and get a towel.
 You can keep that towel for as long or as short as you want and return it to any waterpark!
-We like to dry off with the towels and then exchange them immediately for dry towels to return to the room.
+We like to dry off with their towels and then exchange them immediately for dry towels to return to the room.

-Waterpark Amenities
+Waterpark Amenities and Food

 Wild West is near one of the hotel’s main hubs, which features a gift shop, coffee shop, candy shop, and fried chicken restaurant.
+There is also a funnel cake place.

 Dry Activities at Wilderness